ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_vector_objects.rst

   [INFO] [launch_ros.actions.load_composable_nodes]: Loaded node '/global_costmap/vector_object_server' in container 'nav2_container'
   [INFO] [launch_ros.actions.load_composable_nodes]: Loaded node '/global_costmap/costmap_filter_info_server' in container 'nav2_container'

-The last lines mean that all three nodes: Vector Object server, Costmap Filter Info server and Lifecycle Manager handling them, were successfully loaded into running Nav2 container ``nav2_container``.
+The last lines mean that all three nodes: Vector Object server, Costmap Filter Info server, and the Lifecycle Manager handling them, were successfully loaded into the Nav2 container ``nav2_container``.

 Set the initial pose for the robot, and check that vector objects were appeared on global costmap: